svvoii/django_tuto/README.md

 `cd /home/sbocanci/.local/share/virtualenvs/django_tuto-SIq5Ifcc`

 Also in the project directory, we can see the `Pipfile` and `Pipfile.lock` files.
-All other `.py` are the django files, considered as modules.

 5)
 Now we activate the virtual environment specific to the project, not the global one: